 The MSPCA has approached ballot measures carefully and selectively, and only supports using the initiative petition process as a tool to affect change after other means have been attempted.
 In this case, legislation relating to the confinement of farm animals has been filed, and lobbied for, in the legislature for more than a decade.
 The MSPCA maintains great respect for the legislature and the legislative process and appreciates the many other animal protection measures that have been advanced via that route.

-We are pleased to join The Humane Society of the United States, the Animal Rescue League of Boston, the ASPCA, Zoo New England, and a growing list of other organizations, as a supporter of the Prevention of Farm Animal Cruelty Act.
+We were pleased to join The Humane Society of the United States, the Animal Rescue League of Boston, the ASPCA, Zoo New England, and a long list of other organizations, as a supporter of the Prevention of Farm Animal Cruelty Act.

 The MSPCA believes this is a moderate and reasonable measure to address some of the most egregious practices inflicted upon farm animals.

 top photo credit: Kirsten Martin of Media Rising